danielk333/hardtarget/htdocs/source/quickstart.rst

    (.ht) $ hardtarget -v convert eiscat /data/leo_bpark_2.1u_NO@uhf --progress -o /data/drf

 The script will make the result available in the given folder.
+The file `metadata.ini` includes meta-data about the radar experiment from which the :ref:`drf` product was derived.

 .. code-block:: bash